-To Apply: Prospective students who wish to apply for assistantships should so as instructed on the admission application or go to this website: http://english.okstate.edu/212-assistantship-application
+ToApply: Prospective students who wish to apply for an assistantship should do so as instructed on the admission application.

-Students normally apply for assistantships at the time of admission.
-However, applications may also be considered from current students who should write a brief letter of application to the Graduate Director.
-The letter should indicate preferences (if any) for Writing Center, First-Year Composition, Technical Writing, or TESL Composition.
-The letter should also identify any prior teaching experience.
+Students normally applyfor assistantships at the time of admission.
+However, applications may also be considered from current students who should write a briefletter of application to the Graduate Director.
+The letter should indicate preferences (if any) for WritingCenter, First-YearComposition, Technical Writing, or TESOL Composition.
+Students should also include a CV or resume, scholarly writing sample, and a statement that describes teaching experience (if any) and explains how an assistantship would connect to their graduate studies.

-Assistantships begin in the fall semester, and are awarded during the January admission process.
+Assistantships begin in the fall semester, and most are awarded during the January admissions process.